Storyflow Logo

 2. The character's role in the plot.
 Is this the protagonist, antagonist, ally, mentor, foil?
 Role shapes what the character needs to be.
 Protagonists need want-and-need with a contradiction strong enough to carry the story.
 Antagonists need a want that opposes the protagonist's want with credible logic.
 Allies and mentors need voice and red lines more than full arcs.

 3. A canvas-based workspace with AI.
-Tools like Storyflow are built for this exact pattern.
-The Story Blueprints library includes character profile templates pre-structured around the five load-bearing fields.
-Try Storyflow's Story Blueprints on the free tier.
-Where Storyflow is the wrong choice: if you only need to develop a single character in isolation and have no surrounding story, ChatGPT alone is sufficient.
+Tools like Storyflow are built for this pattern: the AI reads everything on your active board (plot beats, theme notes, the other characters) plus up to one Tactic and three documents you @-mention, so a character develops in the context of the story around it rather than in an empty chat window.
+Storyflow's Story Blueprints library (200+ templates on Plus, Pro, and Max, from $7.99/mo on the annual plan) includes character profile templates pre-structured around the five load-bearing fields; the free plan covers the canvas and basic AI, so you can build the five fields by hand first.
+Try Storyflow.
+Where it is the wrong choice: if you only need to develop a single character in isolation with no surrounding story, ChatGPT alone is sufficient.

 With those three in place, the character development workflow takes about a day for a first draft and another day for pressure-testing.